BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/conditions.md

 ![alt text](../images/conditions.png)

-Conditions can be added to a task to include or exclude files from being processed.
+**Conditions can be added to a task to include or exclude files from being processed**.

 The task will only process files that evaluate any of the set conditions as *true*.